Lara Bazelon: Exonerations

-While leading the Loyola Project for the Innocent, Bazelon was the lead counsel for Kash Register, who was exonerated on November 7, 2013 for a murder he did not commit after 34 years imprisonment.
+While leading the Loyola Project for the Innocent, Bazelon was the lead counsel for Kash Register, who was exonerated on November 7, 2013, for a murder he did not commit after 34 years imprisonment.
 Register won a $16.7 million judgment from the city and county of Los Angeles in 2016, the largest settlement in the history of Los Angeles.

-From 2019-2021, Bazelon and her law students at the University of San Francisco School of Law represented Louisiana prisoner Yutico Briley Jr., who was sentenced to 60 years with no possibility of parole at the age of 19 for an armed robbery he did not commit.
-The story of Briley’s exoneration — and the collaboration of Lara and her sister Emily Bazelon in helping to bring it about — was the cover story of the New York Times Magazine in July 2021, written by Emily Bazelon.
+From 2019 to 2021, Bazelon and her law students at the University of San Francisco School of Law represented Louisiana prisoner Yutico Briley Jr., who was sentenced to 60 years with no possibility of parole at the age of 19 for an armed robbery he did not commit.
+The story of Briley's exoneration — and the collaboration of Lara and her sister Emily Bazelon in helping to bring it about — was the cover story of the New York Times Magazine in July 2021, written by Emily Bazelon.

-Joaquin Ciria was freed after the San Francisco District Attorney’s Innocence Commission, chaired by Bazelon, reinvestigated Ciria’s case and recommended that the District Attorney seek to overturn his conviction.
-San Francisco Superior Court Judge Brendon Conroy vacated Ciria’s conviction on April 18, 2022 and he was released from jail on April 20, 2022 having serving 31 years in prison.
+Joaquin Ciria was freed after the San Francisco District Attorney's Innocence Commission, chaired by Bazelon, reinvestigated Ciria's case and recommended that the District Attorney seek to overturn his conviction.
+San Francisco Superior Court Judge Brendon Conroy vacated Ciria's conviction on April 18, 2022, and he was released from jail on April 20, 2022, having serving 31 years in prison.

 Bar complaints

 In 2018, Bazelon began filing bar complaints against prosecutors whom judges had found to have committed misconduct.
 But as Radley Balko wrote in the Washington Post, Bazelon met with no success: "none of the eight complaints resulted in significant disciplinary action."
 Bazelon told the Washington Post she was particularly troubled by the case of Jamal Trulove, who was wrongfully convicted due to the misconduct of Assistant District Attorney Linda Allen.
 After the Court of Appeal overturned Trulove's conviction, Allen was allowed to retry him.
 Following his acquittal, Trulove sued the city and county of San Francisco and received a $13.1 million judgment.
-The California state bar took no action against Allen in response to Bazelon's complaint.
-Represented by the law firm Jones Day, Bazelon took a writ to the California Supreme Court, which declined to hear the case by a vote of 5-1 with one justice recusing himself.
+The State Bar of California took no action against Allen in response to Bazelon's complaint.
+Represented by the law firm Jones Day, Bazelon took a writ to the California Supreme Court, which declined to hear the case by a vote of 5–1 with one justice recusing himself.